WordPerfect: Macro languages

 An important property of WordPerfect macros is that they are not embedded in a document.
 As a result, WordPerfect is not prone to macro viruses or malware, unlike MS Word.
-Despite the term "macro", the language has hundreds of commands and functions and in fact creates full-fledged programs resident on and executed on the user's computer.
+Despite the term "macro", the language has hundreds of commands and functions and creates full-fledged programs resident on and executed on the user's computer.
 In WPDOS 6 the source code is generated using the same interface used to edit documents.
 A WordPerfect macro can create or modify a document or perform tasks like displaying results of a calculation such as taking a date input, adding a specific number of days and displaying the new date in a dialog box.
 Documents created or edited by a WordPerfect macro are no different from those produced by manual input; the macros simply improve efficiency or automate repetitive tasks and also enabled creating content-rich document types, which would hardly be feasible manually.

-The PerfectScript macro language shows especial versatility in its ability to deploy every function that exists in the entire office suite, no matter whether that function was designed for WordPerfect, Quattro Pro or Presentations.
-The macro development wizard presents and explains all of these functions.
-The number of functions available through PerfectScript is unparalleled in the office market.

-On top of the functions available in the main components of the office suite, PerfectScript also provides the user with tools to build dialogs and forms.
-Widgets like buttons, input fields, drop-down lists and labels are easily combined to build user-friendly interfaces for custom office applications.

-An example: a Dutch housing company (VZOS, Den Haag, several thousands of apartments) had its mutation administration build with WordPerfect.

 Beginning with WordPerfect Office 10, the suite also included the Microsoft Office Visual Basic macro language as an alternative, meant to improve compatibility of the suite with Microsoft Office documents.

-Macros may be used to create data entry programs which enter information directly into WordPerfect documents, saving the time and effort required to retype it.
+Macros may be used to create data-entry programs which enter information directly into WordPerfect documents, saving the time and effort required to retype it.

 Support for European languages

-WordPerfect had support for European languages other than English.
+WordPerfect's international division localized software and documentation into 12 languages.
+WordPerfect has support for European languages other than English.

-The Language Resource File (WP.LRS) specified language formatting conventions.
+The Language Resource File (WP.LRS) specifies language formatting conventions.

 In addition, WordPerfect Corporation did some aggressive marketing in Europe.
-In January 1993 they signed a three-year, $16 million deal to sponsor the WordPerfect cycling team in international competitions.
+In January 1993 it signed a three-year, $16 million deal to sponsor the WordPerfect cycling team in international competitions.
 The team was directed by the Dutchman Jan Raas.
 The move was intended to raise WordPerfect's profile throughout Europe and especially in the Alpine countries of France, Switzerland, and Italy, and it was also thought that young bicycling enthusiasts fit the WordPerfect user profile in the United States.
-In the third year of the deal, 1995, Novell took over the sponsorship, due to having acquired WordPerfect.
+In the third year of the deal (1995), Novell took over the sponsorship, due to having acquired WordPerfect.